sujith-eag/vu-library/docs/mca/rm/u2_1_rd.md

 # Research Design

+>[!note] **Syllabus**
-**Research Design:** Meaning of research design, need for research design, features of a good design, Importance concepts relating to research design, Different research designs, Basic principles of experimental design.
+>**Research Design:** Meaning of research design, need for research design, features of a good design, Importance concepts relating to research design, Different research designs, Basic principles of experimental design.

-___
+>[!caution] Question
+>Define / What is research design and explain different parts of Research design

 A research design is the set of methods and procedures used in collecting and analyzing measures of the variables specified in the problem research.

 A research design is a conceptual structure within which a research is conducted; it constitutes the blueprint for the collection, measurement and analysis of data.

->[!caution] Question
->Define / what is research design and explain different parts of Research design

 ## Parts of Research Design